Choosing Asheville Academy over Residential Treatment Centers for Teens

-Asheville Academy for Girls is a therapeutic boarding school, which is a great alternative to residential treatment center for young girls ages 10-14, offers an age and gender-specific program that caters to the specific needs of that age group.
-We are not licensed as a residential treatment center, however our team of therapists, educators, and residential staff offer decades of experience and guidance to help your daughter work through her struggles and develop ways to cope with whatever difficulties she is struggling with.
+Asheville Academy for Girls is a therapeutic boarding school, which is a great alternative to residential treatment center for young girls ages 10-14.
+We offer an age and gender-specific program that caters to the specific needs of that age group.
+Our program is not licensed as a residential treatment center, however our team of therapists, educators, and residential staff offer decades of experience and guidance to help your daughter work through her struggles and develop ways to cope with whatever difficulties she is struggling with.

 Asheville Academy offers a supportive environment in a safe, nurturing campus.
 Students at Asheville Academy gain confidence, learn how to use coping tools to regulate their emotions and behavior, and have fulfilling experiences that last a lifetime.
 The clinical program at Asheville Academy utilizes a combination of family, group, individual, and equine assisted therapy to help girls work through their struggles.After girls leave Asheville Academy, they have started on a journey towards healthier and more successful emotional, physical, and academic habits.

 Residential treatment centers for teens are therapeutic programs designed to help teens struggling with mental health difficulties such as ADHD, depression, anxiety, trauma, and attachment issues.
 These programs are typically inpatient, meaning that students stay there for an extended period of time.